 Getting A Severance Package

 Unless your employer previously agreed to a severance package in writing, you should not expect to get one without negotiations.
 Your attorney may discuss with you the option of seeking a severance package as opposed to filing a wrongful termination case.
 Sometimes it is possible to negotiate for a severance package in exchange for agreeing to waive your ability to file a lawsuit against your employer.

 Whether you want to seek a severance package instead of a lawsuit is ultimately up to you.
 Your attorney will give an opinion on which option is better, but the decision is yours.
 If you do decide to negotiate for a severance package, defer to the advice of your attorney on how you should act and what strategy you should use when negotiating.
 You will want to remain calm and be clear about the terms you want before you approach your employer.
 Negotiation is a back and forth process, so avoid jumping to accept the first offer your employer puts on the table.
 You will also need to get any agreement in writing.

 Pursuing A Wrongful Termination Lawsuit

-The Wood Law Firm, LLC, has a proven ability to fight effectively on behalf of employees.
+The Wood Law Office, LLC, has a proven ability to fight effectively on behalf of employees.
 Our firm works with a wide range of clients to pursue legal action after wrongful termination, and we are interested in hearing your story.
-Please contact our office today for a free consultation about your wrongful termination and to learn about the legal options that are available to you.
+Please contact our office by calling 312-554-8600 or emailing us here today for a free consultation about your wrongful termination and to learn about the legal options that are available to you.